 Books to Read around Inauguration Day

-DK Eyewitness Books: Presidents is a great nonfiction resource for elementary students providing background on all of the U.S. presidents from the founding fathers to present day.
+DK Eyewitness Books: Presidents is a great nonfiction resource for elementary students providing background on all of the U.S. presidents from the founding fathers to the present day.

 National Geographic’s Our Country’s Presidents is one of my favorite picture books about the presidents of previous years.
 It includes great photos and interesting facts about every president and even photos of handwritten drafts of inaugural addresses.
 A great contribution to any library.